India ranks 94 in Hunger Index; experts blame poor implementation, siloed approach | Education

 India ranks 94 in Hunger Index; experts blame poor implementation, siloed approach

-The neighbouring Bangladesh, Myanmar and Pakistan too are in the 'serious' category but ranked higher than India in this year's hunger index.
-While Bangladesh ranked 75, Myanmar and Pakistan are in the 78th and 88th position.
-Nepal in 73rd and Sri Lanka in 64th position are in 'moderate' hunger category, the report showed.
+Neighbouring Bangladesh, Myanmar and Pakistan too were in the 'serious' category but ranked higher than India in this year's hunger index.
+While Bangladesh ranked 75, Myanmar and Pakistan were in the 78th and 88th position respectively.
+Nepal in 73rd and Sri Lanka in 64th position were in 'moderate' hunger category, the report showed.

 Seventeen nations, including China, Belarus, Ukraine, Turkey, Cuba and Kuwait, shared the top rank with GHI scores of less than five, the website of the Global Hunger Index, that tracks hunger and malnutrition, said on Friday.
-According to the report, 14 per cent of India's population is undernourished.
+According to the report released on Friday, 14 per cent of India's population was undernourished.

 It also showed the country recorded a 37.4 per cent stunting rate among children under five and a wasting rate of 17.3 per cent.
 The under-five mortality rate stood at 3.7 per cent.
 Wasting is children who have low weight for their height, reflecting acute undernutrition.
 Stunting is children under the age of five who have low height for their age, reflecting chronic undernutrition.